Piedesert/Android_Project1/README.md

 # Android_Project1
 Three games for multiple players, best two out of three wins!

-Project Proposal Nick Morrow, Luke Carlson, Jordan Zech and Colton Steeve App name local food delivery service
+Project Proposal Nick Morrow, Luke Carlson, Jordan Zech and Colton Steeve App name Tripple Play

 <p>Hangman/Connect 4/Rock Paper Scissors app<p>
 <p>Activity 1(Hang Man): Lets a user enter in a word that the other user has to guess 1 character at a time.
 After this user has entered the winning characters.
 It would go to a new page hiding the word chosen.
 Let’s the second user pick a character A-Z trying to guess the correct word the first user has chosen.
 If you choose a wrong character a part of a stick figure character would be draw.
 If you choose the correct character the letter will be filled into the blank. _ A _ _ something like that.
 If the stick figure person is complete than you lose the game and the word is filled in.<p>